EternityForest/AnyoneCanDoIt/README.md

 All too often this quote is a lazy shortcut used to dismiss things without thinking.

+### Stopping the Dropping

+Dropping things is always a hassle, made worse by the fact that people will advise you to be more careful next time, and never explain how.

+The easy way is to examine how you are holding things and take note of the points of failure.
+If you are relying on friction, a little less pressure for even a moment will cause a slip.
+If you rely on gravity, any tilt will cause you to drop it.

+Pay attention to the margin of error.
+The goal is to put as much distance as possible between you and an accident.
+Be sure that small movements can't result in a drop.
+I like to wrap a finger around the handle of a cup, amd additionally put my pinky underneath for a very slight bit of extra protection, if I'm going to be walking around a lot.

+Next, consider what happens if you DO drop something.
+The higher up, the more damage.
+So avoid unnecessary fussing witu things above a high drop.
+Always use wrist and neck straps when available.
+Always use protective cases.

+Dropping things is one of the most common mistakes, and it's rarely answered with a real plan.

 ### Watch your Wallet(And other similar things like it)